Bylaws of the Colorado College Alumni Association

 2. Vacancies on the Association Board may occur upon the death, resignation, or removal of a member pursuant to the vote of the Executive Committee.
 A member selected to fill a vacancy on the Association Board will serve the remainder of the term vacated and be eligible to serve two additional terms thereafter.
 Selection of a replacement member may be made by a majority vote of the members of the Executive Committee, such action to be accomplished with or without a formal meeting of the Executive Committee.

-D. The President of the College, the Vice President of Alumni, Development and College Relations, the Director of Alumni Relations, and other College administrators at the discretion of the President of the Alumni Association shall be non-voting members of the Association Board.
-The elected Alumni Trustees of the College and the President of the College Fifty Year Club shall be voting members of the Association Board.
+D. The President of the College, the Vice President of Alumni, Development and College Relations, the Director of Alumni Relations, and other College administrators at the discretion of the President of the Association Board shall be non-voting members of the Association Board.
+The elected Alumni Trustees of the College and the President of the College Fifty Year Club shall be voting members of the Association Board during their term of office.
+A member of the Student Alumni Association designated by that organization shall serve a one (1) year term as a voting member of the Board and such person may be designated to serve more than one term.

 E. The fiscal year of the Association shall be the same as the fiscal year adopted by the College from time to time.